ljpengelen/vertx-demo/post.md

 Instances of the `HelloVerticle` send messages to this address.
 If we would deploy multiple `WordVerticles`, each of them would receive messages in turn.

+It's possible to send messages in a number of different forms, including strings, booleans, JSON objects, and JSON arrays.
+Vert.x best-effort delivery, which means that message can get lost, but are never thrown away intentionally.

 ```java
 package nl.kabisa.vertx;